kevikoech/blender_addon_tutorial/readme.rst

 Operator Property
 ^^^^^^^^^^^^^^^^^

+To get rid of the literal 10 for `total`, we'll us an operator property.
 Operator properties are defined via bpy.props module, this is added to the class body.

 .. code-block:: python

-   # in the body of the class...
+   # moved assignment from execute() to the body of the class...
    total = bpy.props.IntProperty()

    # and this is accessed on the class